 This modest-sized reservoir (239 acres) near Medford is primarily a warmwater fishery, with bass, crappie, sunfish and bullhead catfish, along with yellow perch.

 Check the trout stocking schedule and weekly recreation report to see if any trout have been delivered, but this lake gets too warm for trout to survive in the summer and stockings have been occasional at best and non-existent many years.
+But it has happened.

 It is located a mile south of the Lake of the Woods Highway (140) just northeast of Medford.
 This county park has excellent bank and boat access.